 The University Compliance will either remand the proposal to the work group/responsible party for approval or progress the proposal through the approval process outlined in section 330.00.

+Havre, Great Falls and Billings are encouraged to send policy proposals to University Compliance in Bozeman for review to help determine if a policy at the MSU or BOR may already be in place, or to identify a revision to an existing policy instead.

 320.00 Review and Revision of a Policy